szymczakf/Computer-Graphics-Project-5/CG Project4/CG Project3/ReadMe.txt

 Then, the sphere will be created and displayed by pressing the "Calculate Sphere" button.
 The "Camera" sliders are responsible for the position of the camera (the sphere is in the centre of the coordinate system).
 The "Point light" sliders are responsible for the position of the white point light illuminating the sphere.
+One can also change the attributes of the sphere by changing the values of n, m and r and clicking the "Recalculate Sphere" button.

 All the coefficients for the shading as well as for the size of the sphere are available in code and commented properly for ease of use.
 Search for a comment "3D Project" in order to find them more easily.